What is your “To do list”: A queue, a stack, or a priority queue?

 How do I handle a request that is pushed compared to a request that is pulled when I’m ready to process the request?

 The concept of “pushed” and “pulled” requests was first introduced to me when I got my first iPhone.
-The iPhone prompted me if I want email to be pushed to me as they are received or to hide them from my view and only show them when I open my email inbox.
-The latter avoids new emails distracting every 6 minutes.
+My iPhone asked if I want email to be pushed to me as they are received or to be hidden from my view.
+The latter avoids new emails constantly distracting me.
+I can decide when to ‘pull’ the emails.

-We, of course, know we are better off ‘pulling requests’ at set times throughout the day and processing those requests than we are having requests pushed to us at all hours.
-However, as employees or service providers, we recognize that our managers or clients are, of course, entitled to be make requests ‘on their time’.
+We are better off “pulling requests” at set times throughout the day than having requests pushed to us at all hours.
+However, as employees or service providers, our managers or clients are, of course, entitled to be make requests ‘on their time’.

-As employees when our manager makes requests we often *mistakenly* assume that the newest request is the most important unless otherwise stated.
-We become confused, we think to ourselves – my manager knows I can’t complete the other 3 requests he made yesterday and this new one so he obviously wants this one done first or he would have told me its priority level was lower.
-Further, how my boss makes the request hints to the tasks level of priority:
+As employees, we often *mistakenly* assume that the newest request from our manager is the most important unless otherwise stated.
+We become confused.
+We think to ourselves – my manager knows I can’t complete the other 3 requests she made yesterday and this new one.
+Obviously, she wants this one done first or she would have told me its priority level was lower.
+Further, how a boss issues a request (or instruction) implicitly assigns the task a level of priority:

 - If my manager sent the request on Slack, then the task must be Urgent;